MR-Addict/playground/src/assets/posts/http-status-code-cheatsheet.md

 title: "HTTP Status Code Cheatsheet"
 date: "2023-04-13T07:50:00.000Z"
 tags: ["status-code", "http", "web", "cheatsheet"]
-intro: "Use correct http status code for your API"
+intro: "Use the correct HTTP status code for your API"
 ---

 ## 1. Preview

-If you write backend API, **using correct http status code** is important.
-Correct https status code give more information instead of general 200 code.
+If you write backend API, **using the correct HTTP status code** is important.
+Correct HTTP status code gives more information instead of the general 200 code.
 You should avoid that.

-But you may always need to look up some http status code.
+But you may always need to look up some HTTP status code.
 So do I. So I spend some time taking some notes and make a summary below.

 ## 2. Cheatsheet